Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 What is Obsessive-Compulsive Disorder (OCD)?

-In OCD, obsessions are intrusive and unwanted thoughts, images, or urges that cause intense distress.
+OCD is a mental health condition characterized by two symptoms: obsessions and compulsions.
+Obsessions are intrusive thoughts, sensations, images, feelings, or urges that cause intense distress or anxiety.
 These obsessions are recurrent and difficult to control.
-Common obsessions revolve around harm, sexuality, relationships, contamination, among many other themes.
-People with OCD often recognize that these obsessions are irrational, yet struggle to dismiss or ignore them.
+Common obsessions revolve around harm, sexuality, relationships, and contamination, among other themes.
+People with OCD often recognize that their obsessions are irrational, but struggle to dismiss or ignore them.

 What is Luvox (fluvoxamine)?